Botanical Name: Salvia officinalis

 By growing sage plant on your windowsill, you can enjoy this savory herb year-round.
 Its strong aroma and flavor make it one of the essential seasonings for hearty dishes.

-This is the common garden sage and is a hardy perennial shrub.
+Known botanically as Salvia officinalis, this is the common garden sage and is a hardy perennial shrub.
 Its narrow, gray-green leaves have a pebbly, fuzzy texture.
-It's a good idea to grow a dwarf sage variety indoors -- this plant can get too big for the windowsill.

 Spikes of violet-blue flowers will appear on mature plants in early summer.
 Some varieties have purple, golden or variegated leaves and may have purple, red, pink or white flowers.

 Don't know how to grow sage?
 It's easy.
-Native to the northern Mediterranean coast, it prefers a sunny spot and well-drained soil.
+Native to the northern Mediterranean coast, this herb prefers a sunny spot and well-drained soil.

 Sage plant is easily killed by overwatering, so use a container with a drainage hole.
 Seedlings and young plants should be kept slightly moist, but sage is drought-tolerant once established.